 Air Force Regional Labor Advisors are available to provide assistance to Air Force contracting personnel concerning the application of contract labor standards and calculating SCA and FLSA price adjustments.
 Labor Advisor contact information is included in Section 17.
-Major Command pricing specialists should be contacted for general contract pricing questions.
-A list of Agency Labor Advisors for other federal agencies and military departments is posted at the WDOL.gov website under the "Related Information" column.
+Major Command/AFICA pricing specialists should be contacted for general contract pricing questions.
+A list of Agency Labor Advisors for other federal agencies and military departments is posted under the "Labor Advisors" tab at the beta.sam.gov website through the "About Wage Determinations" link.